Umitomo-lab/devto-articles/articles/published/Hello Dev.to! I'm starting my journey as a developer/article.md

 ## 🚀 What I'm building

-I'm currently working on:
+### 🌐 Web Development

-- A personal blog using Remix + Cloudflare + microCMS
+I built a personal blog using **Remix + Cloudflare + microCMS**.
-- An iOS app using SwiftUI
+Since I plan to publish articles on Dev.to, I'm thinking about turning it into a portfolio site using **React Router v7**.

+### 📱 iOS Development

+I'm currently learning SwiftUI through tutorials.
+I'd love to build apps that I can enjoy with my kids.

 ## 🎯 Why I'm here

+I chose Dev.to because:

-I want to:
+- I want to challenge myself to write in English

-- Share what I learn
-- Improve my English
-- Connect with developers around the world
+- I like the culture where it's okay to share not only tutorials but also personal learning journeys

+I feel it's a great place to grow as a developer while sharing my progress.

 ## ✍️ What I’ll write about

+- My journey from infrastructure to development
-- Development logs
+- Development logs and technical notes
-- Technical notes
-- Security learning
+- Security learning and experiments

+## 🌱 My goal

+I'm starting small, but I want to stay consistent and keep learning step by step.

 ## 🙌 Nice to meet you!